proenterprise/bench-stop/README.md

 # bench-stop
 Script to stop bench (development) started with `bench start`.

 The goal is to get it integrated into bench.
+All contributions to this goal are welcome.

 ## Installation
 - `cd frappe-bench #or whatever your bench directory is`